Mark Eichhorn: Fielding

+Personal life

 Eichhorn is currently the pitching coach for Aptos High School in Aptos, California.

-Children

 Mark coached his 12-year-old son, Kevin, on the Aptos Little League team which won the Little League West Regional and played in the Little League World Series in Williamsport, Pennsylvania, in 2002, as chronicled in the movie Small Ball.

 Kevin was later drafted in the third round, 104th overall, by the Arizona Diamondbacks in the 2008 MLB Draft, deciding to sign instead of attending Santa Clara University, where he had been committed since his junior year of high school.

-On January 24, 2011, Kevin was traded to the Detroit Tigers organization in a deal for pitcher Armando Galarraga, pitching through the 2014 season, finishing with a career mark of 26-23 and a 3.73 ERA in 89 games.
+On January 24, 2011, Kevin was traded to the Detroit Tigers organization in a deal for pitcher Armando Galarraga, pitching through the 2014 season, finishing with a minor league career mark of 26-23 and a 3.73 ERA in 89 games.

 Mark has five children, four sons and one daughter.
 Kevin (1990), Brian (1991), Steven (1995), Sarah (1999), and David (2001).